zooniverse/panoptes-javascript-client/documentation.md

 #### Save a resource

-Saves a resource object back to the API.
+Saves a resource object to the API.

 __Returns__